Crimes of Kidnapping

 A prosecutor in the intake division should review the police reports, talk to the investigating officer and speak with witnesses and the alleged victim.

-Your attorney can meet with the prosecutor and provide them with information about the bias of the alleged victim or other witnesses, show them physical evidence such as surveillance tapes which contradict the allegations, or present other exculpatory or mitigating evidence.
+Your attorney can meet with the prosecutor and provide them with information about the bias of the alleged victim or other witnesses, show them physical evidence such as surveillance tapes that contradict the allegations, or present other exculpatory or mitigating evidence.

 In many of these cases, during the first 21 days after the arrest, the prosecutor with the State Attorney’s Office might determine that insufficient evidence exist to support the crime of “kidnapping.”
 The prosecutor may file only lesser charges for false imprisonment, battery, assault, or domestic battery.

 Hiring an attorney early in the case allows all favorable evidence to be preserved, giving you the best chance to avoid any formal charges being filed for the serious felony offense of kidnapping another person.